 your health care team may offer you a "virtual" visit.
 This will only be offered as an option if it is safe to do so.
 This could be a phone call, or a video chat.
 Clinic staff may ask you what technology you have access to and are comfortable using.
 Please let them know if you have any concerns.

 Surgeries will continue as planned for now.
 Surgeries that are needed to save a life will go ahead, but other surgeries may be cancelled in the near future.
 If you have any questions about an upcoming surgery please call your surgeon's office to speak with a member of the care team.

 Everyone entering UHN must wear a mask.
 You will be given a mask by screening staff.
-If you are wearing a mask from home, staff will check to be sure it is effective.
 You must wear your mask at all times while inside UHN.
 More

 information about masks »

 You must wash your hands when you enter the hospital, and before and after putting on a mask.
 If you are wearing gloves, you will be asked to remove them and discard them or put them away to wash your hands properly.
 We recommend that you wash your hands often throughout your visit.